 In the average primary classroom, there is usually an ability spread of around 5 years.
 Some children are working up to 2 years above what’s expected in the national curriculum and others up to 2 years below the average.

 Teachers are trained to manage such varied abilities and do it by differentiating the work they set in class.
-So it should be pretty normal for a child to be working at a higher level and the teacher should enjoy challenging them with activities that extend learning.
+It is pretty normal for a child to be working at a higher level and the teacher should enjoy challenging them with extension work and other activities that extend their learning.

-Years ago I taught a great girl who was too young in year six.
-I persuaded her parents to repeat that year and to allow her friends to move on to secondary schools without her.
-It was a tough decision for them because at the time she was utterly comfortable in that social group and it was tough to see them all leave without her.
-But in that older grouping she worked well but wasn’t exactly flying.
+Years ago, I taught a great girl who was too young in year 6.
+I persuaded her parents to repeat that year and to allow her friends to move on to secondary school without her.
+It was a tough decision for them because at the time she was utterly comfortable in that social group and it was tough to see all her friends leave for secondary school without her—but in that older grouping she worked well, but wasn’t exactly flying.

 That following year allowed us both such a fantastic opportunity to extend and polish her skills and take her attainment to another level.
 From then she never looked back.

 No one wants their child to be a social misfit, slightly out of place in a year group.
 It is wonderful—flattering really—to hear that your child is doing so impressively well that they would cope well in an older grouping.
 But I urge you to put the idea to one side, and to challenge the school to address your child’s needs within his or her own year group.
 Except in very exceptional cases, this is the route which will truly serve your child best in the long term.